parenthetical-e/invigilate/README.md

 # Usage

-Let's define a function to do some calculations.
-Sometimes we want to save local variables in this function, but don't know what variables are going to be important when.
+Let's define a nonsense function.
+It will to do some simple calculations.
+Imagine we want to log then save local variables from this function, but don't know which ones will be important when.

 One solution is to log everything.
 This gets expensive.